quoteboxqa/api/source/includes/_accounts.md

 This endpoint will send a password reset link to registered email.

-This endpoint simulates a scenario when a user forgot his/her password and wants to reset the same.
+This endpoint resembles a scenario when a user forgot his/her password and wants to reset the same.

 Initially a user shall make a request to reset the password associated with the account, by calling this endpoint, the user should receive an email with the instructions and a link to reset the password.